yzhcat/botwebtest/docs/en/index.md

 # **OriginBot Intelligent Robot Open-Source Kit**

 > **Notice to Users**: This English document is intended for users outside of China.
 Overseas users can refer to this document to use OriginBot.
+Due to regional restrictions, all overseas versions of OriginBot are battery-free.
+Any batteries shown in the pictures are for illustration purposes only.
+Thank you for your understanding.
 If you have any questions, please join the [Discord](https://discord.gg/AajhFJgPAs) community group (see the product QR code).

 ![OriginBot](../assets/img/originbot_pro.png)